chuqui/zondajs/README.md

 ### Execution Flow

-The following happens in ZondaJs when a request get to the server
+The following happens in ZondaJs when a request get to the server:

 * The raw Node request and response objects are enhanced.
 * The URL is parsed with the node url module.
 * Zonda looks for a controller, based on the requested URL and method.